Skip to main content

 Configuration

-• Click on the Connect
+• Click on the Connect button

 • A modal will open with an Add Endpoint button